doangelo98/photos/README.md

 This website is in development.

-## About Me & the Website

-Hi, I'm Angelo, a web developer.
 This website is mainly for photographers and artists to showcase their photos or artwork.

 ## Goal